Skabunkel/SkaNet/README.md

 On ice untill SkaHash is done.

+unsure when i will be working on this, i want to split TCP and UDP into two files so you can use one without using the other.

 - [X] TCP
 - I'll consider TCP done for now since i have no idea what i need to implement.
 - I mean it works, i can connect send and recive messages and listen for messages, sure its not pritty but meh it works for now.